OpenTermsArchive/contrib-versions/Coursera/unknown.md

 What are cookies

 Cookies are small pieces of text sent by your web browser by a website you visit.
 A cookie file is stored in your web browser and allows the Site or a third-party to recognize you and make your next visit easier and the Site more useful to you.
 Essentially, cookies are a user’s identification card for the Coursera servers.
 Web beacons are small graphic files linked to our servers that allow us to track your use of our Site and related functionalities.
-Cookies and web beacons allow Coursera to serve you better and more efficiently, and to personalize your experience on our Site.
+Cookies and web beacons allow Coursera to serve you better and more efficiently,and to personalize your experience on our Site.

 Cookies can be "persistent" or "session" cookies.